 9. Tofu Green Bean Stir Fry

-Yes, some veggies actually have fructose!
+Yes, some veggies have fructose!
 Therefore make sure to choose your veggies wisely.
-For instance, green beans are a versatile, low fructose option to fill your plate.
-This Tofu Green Bean Stir Fry recipe by Raymund Macaalay layers in the protein, healthy fats, and flavor!
+For instance, green beans are a versatile, low-fructose option to fill your plate.
+This Tofu Green Bean Stir Fry recipe by Raymund Macaalay layers in protein, healthy fats, and flavor!

 10. Lemony Kale Chips